-- Your yacht uses 120v AC/60Hz and 240v AC/60Hz systems. - The AC system can be energized by shore power, inverter power (option) or generator power. - The master circuit breakers, located on the AC panel, provides power source selections to AC powered accessories. - This system is designed so that ship's power and shore power sources cannot supply power simultaneously.
+- Your yacht uses 120v AC/60Hz or 240v AC/60Hz systems. - The AC system can be energized by shore power, inverter power (option) or generator power. - The power source is selected using the master circuit breakers.
+After activating AC power, individual breakers must be activated to supply power to the accessories you wish to use. - This system is designed so that ship's power and shore power sources cannot supply power simultaneously.